Retirement can be some of the most enjoyable years of your life.

 Consider joining the gig economy by working as a ride share driver and getting paid to drive.

 This type of work offers the kind of flexible schedule that most retirees desire when they decide to go back to work.
 You won’t be tied to any specific hours at all – you just work when you want.

 The amount of money you can make will depend on your city but it's possible to earn up to $25 per hour with this job.

 BONUS: Whenever you sign up to drive for Uber or Lyft you can score a sign up bonus that can be equivalent to a few hundred extra dollars just for completing a few trips.

-Do you have any particular experience or knowledge that would be helpful to young people in school?
-Private tutoring is a popular addition to regular schoolwork, and you can decide how much you would like to work in this role.
+Do you have any particular experience or knowledge that would be helpful to those in school?

 Work for a Non Profit